 Note: Frost dates are just estimates and are not guaranteed to be accurate.
 Always check your local weather report.

-» Related – When to Plant Peppers: 11 Best Garden Zone for Chiles (+ Seed Planting Calculator)
+» Read More – When to Plant Peppers: 11 Best Garden Zones for Chiles

 grow tips

-- Give yourself an extra couple of weeks to start super hot pepper seeds.
-Capsicum chinense varieties like the Scorpion pepper take longer to germinate and harvest.
+- Give yourself an extra couple weeks to start super hot pepper seeds.
+The germination process for Capsicum Chinense varieties like the Carolina Reaper and Scorpion pepper take longer.

-- If it’s past your ideal planting time and you still want to give seeds a go, use the paper towel method to go faster.
+- If it’s past the ideal time for planting seeds and you still want to start them, use the paper towel method to go faster.

 4. Plant Your Seeds

-In this section, we’re starting our pepper seeds indoors.
+In this section, we’re starting peppers indoors.
 Your pepper seedlings are going to be inside for the next 8 to 12 weeks.

 - Soaking Your Seeds